sisihagen/website/content/en/blog/2019/12/threat-to-democracy.md

 title: "Threat to democracy?"
 date: 2019-12-24
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Where can there be threats to democracy if we do not live in a democracy?
 We live in a dictatorship of corporations and money."
-draft: false
 lang: en
 cover: "society"
 ---